CodingBad02/MultiAgentTutor/README.md

 # 🤖 Multi-Agent AI Tutor System

 A smart AI tutoring system with specialized agents for different subjects, powered by Google Gemini.
 The system uses a coordinator agent that intelligently routes questions to specialist agents (Math, Physics) which can utilize tools like equation solvers and formula lookups to provide accurate, educational responses.
+With session-based context history, the system maintains conversation memory for more personalized and coherent multi-turn interactions.

 ## 🧠 System Architecture